-The shop is not stocked like a regular supermarket, but will sell donated surplus food from other stores.
+The shop is not stocked like a regular supermarket, but sells donated surplus food from other stores.
 The foods in Matmissionen are near their expiration date, or for other reasons cannot be sold in regular stores.
 It may be due to minor injuries in the packaging or a surplus of supplies.
 Clearly, Matmissionen also contributes to reduced food waste.
 Hiring people outside the job market, Matmissionen creates opportunities for job training.
 The store also empowers people who are financially challenged by offering low prices that reduces economic stress.

 Store membership gives up to a third or more off the regular price.
 Membership is granted those with income support, pension, daily allowance from the Migration Board or other type of support for the economically vulnerable.
 Also those who have sickness benefit, unemployment or minimum salary can become members.

 Axfoundation has also funded a study that examined the environmental and social impact of Matmissionen.
 The aim was to obtain a basis for future expansion.
 The goal was for Matmissionen to open in several locations in Sweden.